Summer House Cost

 Size of Summer House

 The size of your summer house can greatly affect the cost of labour.
-The larger the summer house, the longer it is going to take to build and so, therefore, the more you can expect to pay for labour.
+The larger the structure, the longer it will take to build, and therefore the more you can expect to pay.
+Larger or more complex projects may also require additional groundwork.

 Your Location